zkotti/cosmos-tour/guide.md

 **Description**

-Here’s an indispensable book to those of us who venture out in the early hours of the morning to catch a glimpse of a rising planet or shimmering star.
+This is a must-have book for those of us who get up early in the morning to get a glimpse of a rising planet or sparkling star.
 In this updated and expanded edition of their classic compendium, Ridpath and Tirion offer newbie stargazers and pro astronomers the most informative, comprehensive, and authoritative celestial field guide available.

-It’s the work of a 30-year collaboration between one of the world’s leading astronomy experts and the planet’s foremost celestial mapmaker, and spotlights vivid color sky charts, diagrams, and photographs with clear writing, an attractive design, and an easy-to-carry, compact size.
-Includes the latest info on stars, a revised chapter on recent research on exoplanets, revised charts, and new photographs covering all 88 constellations in the Northern and Southern Hemispheres, and detailed Moon maps.
-It even has top tips on choosing and using binoculars and telescopes.
+It's the result of a 30-year partnership between one of the world's best astronomy specialists and the planet's foremost celestial mapmaker, and it has spectacular color sky charts, diagrams, and images, as well as clear text, an appealing style, and a small, easy-to-carry size.
+The most up-to-date information on stars is included, as well as an updated chapter on recent exoplanet research, revised charts, and new images covering all 88 constellations in the Northern and Southern Hemispheres, and detailed Moon maps.
+It even includes advice on how to choose and use binoculars and telescopes.

 Source [Best space and astronomy books](https://www.space.com/32982-best-astronomy-books.html)